otto-torino/otto-torino.github.io/_posts/2019-10-14-cookierulez.md

 5. Make some manual modifications if you need them
 6. Include a script and a stylesheet in your website to power on the cookie banner

-> Cookierulez will repeat steps 2 and 3 every X hours, so that the listed cookies will always represent the current situation!
+> Cookierulez will repeat steps 2 and 3 every X hours, in order to keep the cookies situation constantly up-to-date

 ## Third parties cookies